at1as/series-renamer/README.md

 - Download renamer to your computer
 - Place in the directory whose files you wish to rename
-- $cdmod 664 /path/to/directory/renamer
+- $cdmod 775 /path/to/directory/renamer
 - $/path/to/directory/renamer

-It can also be passed a path parameter
+It can also be passed an absolute path parameter

 - Download renamer to your computer
 - $cd download/location
-- $chmod 664 ./renamer
+- $chmod 775 ./renamer
 - ./renamer /path/to/directory/to/scan

 See ./renamer --help for details